iltommi/qdb-documentation/source/reference/qdbd.rst

         This database should not exceed 1 Terabyte.

     .. note::
-        The --max-depot-size argument is only available with QuasarDB 1.1.2 or higher.
+        The --max-depot-size argument is only available with quasardb 1.1.2 or higher.

     .. note::
         Using a max depot size may cause a slight performance penalty on writes.